Hemala52/Smart-Dustbin/README.md

 - Arduino IDE (for programming the Arduino)

 ## Circuit Diagram
-Below is the circuit diagram for the Smart Dustbin:
+Circuit diagram is given in the assets folder

+Connection Procedure :

 - The ultrasonic sensor's `echo` and `trig` pins connect to Arduino Uno's pins 5 and 6, respectively.
 - The sensor's `VCC` connects to Arduino's 5V, and its `GND` connects to Arduino's `GND`.